Temples of The Church of Jesus Christ of Latter-day Saints

 The groundbreaking ceremony for the Fairbanks Alaska Temple was held on Saturday, September 27, 2025.
 That evening, President Russell M. Nelson passed away at 101 years old—the oldest president in the history of the Church.

-1. "Groundbreaking Announced for the Fairbanks Alaska Temple," The Church of Jesus Christ of Latter-day Saints News Release, 23 Jun.
+1. "Groundbreaking Held for Fairbanks Alaska Temple," The Church of Jesus Christ of Latter-day Saints News Release, 27 Sept.
 2025.

 2. "News for Temples in the Philippines and Alaska," The Church of Jesus Christ of Latter-day Saints News Release, 25 Nov.
 2024.